-25. LONG-TERM LOANS (continued)
+27. LONG-TERM LOANS (continued)

 (b) During 2014, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 2,000 million Murabaha liquidity finance facility that carries commission at commercial rates.
-The outstanding balance of the long-term loan, as at 31 December 2019, amounted to SR 976.25 million (31 December 2018: SR 1,508.75 million).
-As per the terms of the agreement, the loan is repayable in eight bi-annual installments from 30 June 2018 to 31 December 2021.
-The installments due within twelve-months, amounting to SR 532.5 million are classified as a current liability.
-The loan is secured against part of KAEC's greenfield land, having a value of SR 3,002 million, held by the Parent Company and an order note for SR 2,500 million.
+The outstanding balance of the long-term loan, as at 31 December 2020, amounted to SR 976.25 million (31 December 2019: SR 976.25 million).
+As per the terms of the agreement, the loan is repayable in eight bi-annual instalments from June 30, 2018 to 31 December 2021.
+The instalments due within twelve-months, amounting to SR 976.25 million, are classified as a current liability.
+The loan is secured against part of KAEC's greenfield land, having a value of SR 1,669 million, based on current outstanding exposure, held by the Parent Company, and an order note for SR 1,642.5 million as per the last revised Facilities Letter Agreement.

 During 2015, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 1,000 million that carries commission at commercial rates.
-The outstanding balance of the long-term loan, as at 31 December 2019, amounted to SR 437.5 million (31 December 2018: SR 500 million).
-As per the terms of the agreement, the loan is repayable in eight bi-annual installments from 20 October 2019 to 20 April 2023.
-The installments due within twelve-months, amounting to SR 125 million, are classified as a current liability.
-The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 1,500 million, out of which 92% has already been perfected and remaining is in progress.
+The outstanding balance of the long-term loan, as at 31 December 2020, amounted to SR 437.5 million (31 December 2019: SR 437.5 million).
+As per the terms of the agreement, the loan is repayable in eight bi-annual instalments from 20 October 2019 to 20 April 2023.
+The instalments due within twelve-months, amounting to SR 250 million, are classified as a current liability.
+The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 1,500 million, out of which 92% has already been perfected, and remaining is in progress.
 The subject loan is further secured by an order note of SR 1,200 million.

-During 2014 and 2015, the Company signed two facility agreements with a commercial bank for SR 1,000 million each carrying commission at prevailing commercial rates.
-The outstanding balance of the subject loan facilities, as at December 31, 2019, amounted to SR 1,700 million (December 31, 2018: SR 900 million).
-As per the terms of the agreements, the loan terms are door to door 8 years with 3 years grace period starting from respective dates of the agreements.
-In order to comply with the Sharia principles, an additional facility of SR 250 million has been arranged by the bank linked to each of the facility, to permit the rollover (repayment and drawdown) so that the principal amount is available to the Company for the first 3 years of the loan.
-The installments due within twelve-months, amounting to SR 200 million, are classified as a current liability.
-However, discussions regarding restructuring of the loans and the repayment plans are already in progress with the respective banks.
+During 2014 and 2015, the Company signed two facility agreements with a commercial bank for SR 1,000 million each, carrying commission at prevailing commercial rates.
+The outstanding balance of the subject loan facilities, as at 31 December 2020, amounted to SR 1,700 million (31 December 2019: SR 1,700 million).
+As per the terms of the agreements, the loan terms are door to door eight years with three years grace period starting from respective dates of the agreements.
+In order to comply with the Sharia principles, an additional facility of SR 250 million has been arranged by the bank linked to each of the facility, to permit the rollover (repayment and drawdown) so that the principal amount is available to the Company for the first three years of the loan.
+During the period ended 31 December 2020, the Company has signed revised facility agreement with the commercial bank for the outstanding facility amounting to SR 1,700 million.
+Hence, the principal amount is now repayable after a grace period of 3 years from 2020 to 2022, in multiple unequal semi-annual instalments from 2023 to 2030.
 The loan facilities are secured against part of KAEC's greenfield land for a total required value of SR 3,000 million.
-Moreover, the subject loan facilities are further secured by order notes of SR 2,250 million.
+Moreover, the subject loan facilities are further secured by order note of SR 1,700 million.